Riceman2000/d2c-rs/README.md

 Created to be a drop in replacement for this tool: https://github.com/ddries/d2c.rs

+> [!WARNING]
+> This code has not been published to Crates.io due to the dependency [`cloudflare-rs`](https://github.com/cloudflare/cloudflare-rs) requiring the latest git revision.
+> Once this dependency has been updated on Crates.io and the necessary patches published, d2c-rs will be published to Crates.io.
+> Until then, the only installation method is to clone this repository and build via cargo.

 ---

 d2c-rs (Dynamic DNS Cloudflare) is a very simple program to automatically update the IP address of A DNS records from Cloudflare using your current public IP.
 This tool is designed to be run regularly e.g. on a [cronjob](https://en.wikipedia.org/wiki/Cron).

 ## Project goals
 - Ease of use for the most simple use case of updating a DNS 'A' record for a single server
-- "Fire and forget" configuration that doesn't take forever
+- "Fire and forget" configuration that is as simple as possible

 ## Project non-goals
 - Adapting the entire Cloudflare DNS API